mscrivo/OotD/ServerStaging/ootdReleaseNotes.md

 # Outlook on the Desktop Release Notes

+## 3.3.0

+* Upgraded to use .NET 4.6 Framework
+* Added ability to view To-Do List

 ## 3.2.6

 * Fixed an issue where OotD would not start up in for particular Office configurations.
 Office 365 being one of them.